echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 If you're using another platform, locate the EchoBrain app within your shop's dashboard and input the information you retrieved earlier.
 Connecting EchoBrain is as simple as clicking "Connect".
 This seamless integration is the first step in bringing the power of customer reviews and social proof to your storefront.

-<iframe width="100%" height="630" src="https://www.youtube.com/embed/sMpdTKv2-Ng?si=x1lccEosCtwvKdLx" title="Unlock Your EchoBrain Toolkit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="630" src="https://www.youtube.com/embed/sMpdTKv2-Ng?si=x1lccEosCtwvKdLx" title="Integrate EchoBrain with Your Shop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Step 4: Customize Your Customer Experience